 Boulder’s own Elevated Astronomy Tours takes guests on an after-sunset trek to admire the night sky and learn what to look for.
 Your expert guide will bring some fancy telescopes and show you how to use them as he points out galaxies, shooting stars, nebula, satellites and more marvels of the night sky.
-The tours happen most clear nights and currently are available to private groups due to Covid-19.
+The tours happen most clear nights.

 Boulder Open Space and Mountain Parks Programs

 At naturehikes.org, you’ll find a calendar of upcoming nature outings led by knowledgeable naturalists, and sometimes the outings include stargazing adventures around Boulder's vast open space.

 Sommers-Bausch Observatory and Fiske Planetarium

 Located on CU’s campus, and run by the Department of Astrophysical and Planetary Sciences, Sommers-Bausch Observatory hosts star parties open to the public from a rooftop perch equipped with several high-tech telescopes.
 Next door is Fiske Planetarium, where incredible star and laser shows are projected by one of the most advanced star machines in the country.

 - Binoculars or telescope (not necessary, but nice to have)

 - Headlamp or flashlight (use sparingly to keep your eyes adjusted to the dark)

 - Smartphone (handy star apps include Sky Map, SkyView, Stellarium, Star Tracker and Star Walk)